mimnetto/code-fatale/README.md

 * Lily Herreria

 # User Story
-- [x] As a user, I will be able to login
+- [x] As a user, I will be able to make and edit my post

 https://trello.com/b/J8GjWSDb/code-fatale